dobin/ShellcodeObfuscationLab/README.md

 But didnt bother to question the data.
 There are many issues with it:

+* Why are the top three Base64, UUID, and reverse hex string?
+Especially the later is very obscure
 * No negative test (without malicious shellcode)
 * Some programs are written in C, some in C#
 * Some use WinAPI (AES, RC4, UUID) which are either an IOC, or may block AV emulator